-Jurek got involved in amateur theatre and in the same time, he pursued his artistic inclinations by studying stain glass design and, eventually, establishing his own stained glass design workshop.
+Jurek got involved in amateur theatre and at the same time, he pursued his artistic inclinations by studying stain glass design and, eventually, establishing his own stained glass design workshop.
 He gave up this workshop having received the invitation to broadcast an original show called 'Róbta co chceta, czyli rock'n'rollowa jazda bez trzymanki' (Dae what yer want, rock'n'roll rollercoaster) for TVP.
 Owsiak's show, which has been awarded for its innovative format, aimed to present new rock'n'roll music to a wide audience of young people.
 The show was all about controlled mayhem (chickens in a TV studio anyone?) and it had been co-hosted by Agata Młynarska.
 A year after the first broadcast, Jurek was invited to promote a funny little initiative with a funny long name 'The Great Orchestra of Christmas Charity'.
 The rest is history...

-Jurek is, funnily enough, a volunteer, so he does not receive any sort of wages from the foundation.
-The only things the foundation provides him with are his mobile phone and a company car.
+Jurek is, funnily enough, a volunteer, so he does not receive any sort of wages from the Foundation.
+The only things the Foundation provides him with are his mobile phone and a company car.
 Jurek is a Chairman of the board of Złoty Melon Company, which is owned by the GOCC in entirety.

-What is Złoty Melon (The Golden Melon)?
+What is Złoty Melon (The Golden Melon company)?

 Złoty Melon is a company owned by the GOCC.
 The company is responsible for all commercial endeavours of taken up by the foundation, such as releasing concert DVDs and albums, dealing with artists’ fees and so on.
 Jurek Owsiak is the Chairman of the Board of this company.